jessey1207/Waterworks/README.md

 ### Generated Grid
 The grid consists of 3 generated sets of numbers.
+Each grid item also has a Cardinal Point.

 1. Base numbers (in Chinese)
     - Center number is the specified Luck number